huggingface/transformers/docs/source/add_new_model.rst

 -  What type of tokenizer is used?
 A sentencepiece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

-After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of hugging face teacher] for any questions you might have.
-This might include questions regarding the model’s architecture, its attention layer, etc. [name of hugging face teacher] will be more than happy to help you.
+After you feel like you have gotten a good overview of the architecture of the model, you might want to write the Hugging Face team for any questions you might have.
+This might include questions regarding the model’s architecture, its attention layer, etc. We will be more than happy to help you.

 Next prepare your environment
 -----------------------------------------------------------------------------------------------------------------------